viniciusdemoraess/viniciusdemoraess/README.md

 ### Hello!
 I'm Vinicius De Moraes 👋

 - 🌱 Eternal learner of Angular, Spring Boot, and React.
-- 💻 I work as a Full Stack Software Developer with Angular and Spring Boot.
+- 💻 I work as a Full Stack Software Developer with React and Spring Boot.
 - 🤓 I'm Addicted to Learning New Things
 - 🏅 AWS Cloud Practitioner Certificate